Laverlin/Yet-Another-Sailing-App/README.md

 ### usage

-- In any view press and hold UP button (over 2 sec.) to get access to main menu.
+- In any view press and hold UP (over 2 sec.) to get access to main menu.
 	In main menu you can
    -- switch to Race Timer mode
    -- switch to Cruise mode